tobixen/thrash-protect/README.rst

 Saturday someone notices that something is amiss, on Monday the SMPT-server is started again - and nobody knows how many important emails was lost.

+My colleague experienced a busy, huge mysql server getting killed by the OOM - causing corruption to the data directory, and again causing hours of downtime on a busy production server.
+I'd say that's a problem with mysql, corruptions due to OOM'ing should generally not happen - but anyway, it probably wouldn't have happened if there would have been significant amounts of swap there, thrash-protect and good monitoring.

 In some few cases the OOM-killer may work out pretty well - say, some java process is bloated over time due to memory leakages and finally